Periodic orbits based on orthogonal collocation

 - The algorithm (Default)

-is based on the method of condensation of parameters (COP) described in [Doedel].
-It is the fastest method. - The algorithm
+FloquetCollis based on the method of condensation of parameters (COP) described in [Doedel].
+It is the fastest method.
+It can also be used for sparse jacobians. - The algorithm

 These methods allow to detect bifurcations of periodic orbits.
 It seems to work reasonably well for the tutorials considered here.
 However they may be imprecise[Lust].